Hedgelaying - I currently will only consider laying hedges in southern/eastern Hampshire

 Prices are entirely dependent on the specific job; how established is the current hedge? how much will need removing? is any wire caught up in the existing hedge? is it next to a steep ditch? what is access like? etc.

-Hedgerows in Hampshire usually comprise of a variety of species, eg, Hazel, Hawthorn, Blackthorn, Dog Rose, Dogwood Wild Cherry, Field Maple, Crab Apple, Holly, Elder, Guelder Rose etc. Often along with standard trees along the distance, eg Oak, Ash, Maple etc.
+Hedgerows in Hampshire usually comprise of a variety of species, eg, Hazel, Hawthorn, Blackthorn, Dog Rose, Dogwood Wild Cherry, Field Maple, Crab Apple, Holly, Guelder Rose etc. Often along with standard trees along the distance, eg Oak, Ash, Maple etc.

 I practise, primarily, south of England style (as you might expect) where the tops are opposingly woven back into the hedgeline, also known as double-brushed and stakes and binders are used throughout.
 I can also do Midlands style where required, usually where one side is more important or pathside/roadside etc.